block-commons/block-commons/content/post/youth-booster-credits/index.md

 # Youth Booster Credits

 Decentralized credits for young people.
 If making up new tokens and giving them immediate value is the new game in crypto land, I'm going to suggest an open airdrop that anyone can sign up for, with token allocations weighted towards younger people getting more.
-It's specifically the need for young people to have access to something like this, worldwide, without need for particularly advanced hardware or knowledge, that this idea is about.
+The aim of the program is to get more young people engaged with decentralized crypto technology, and give them a starting balance in something, which they can access without the requirements to have existing capital or specialist hardware.

 ### Why Young People?